Remember to cite LawCareers.Net on your application form if you apply to Mishcon de Reya LLP.

 This is a virtual face-to-face exercise.
 You will be given all the information materials on the day and given time to prepare before meeting with an assessor.

 This is the final stage in the process.
-The interview takes place in our office, and is a chance for our interviewers to find out more about you.
+The interview takes place virtually, and is a chance for our interviewers to find out more about you.

 We are looking for applicants who are driven, motivated, tenacious and inquisitive as well as being passionate about the law.
 Whilst we are looking for people who are driven to succeed we also look for trainees who are driven by values.